Chiral excitation flows of a multinode network based on synthetic gauge fields: Feasibility in experiments

-The circuit QED provides a convenient way for synthesizing hopping phases between artificial atoms or resonators.
-Here, we show that a hybrid system, i.e., a magnetic photonic lattice (MPL) coupled to atomic emitters~\cite{Phys.Rev.Lett.2021DeBernardis}, can also induce hopping phases and be utilized to construct our model.
+The circuit QED provides a convenient way to synthesize hopping phases between artificial atoms or resonators.
+Here, we show that a hybrid system, i.e., a magnetic photonic lattice (MPL) coupled to atomic emitters~\cite{Phys.Rev.Lett.2021DeBernardis}, can also induce hopping phases and be used to construct our model.
 Although the chiral flow between emitters is imperfect, we still see this dominant feature in such a hybrid system.

-As shown in Fig.~\ref{fig:MPL}(a), the MPL is a square array composed of identical photonic resonators with equal spacing $l_0$ and frequency $\omega_r$, where the neighboring lattices are coupled via a synthetic magnetic field $\mathbf{B}$ with complex tunneling amplitudes.
-We place five atomic emitters to the resonators on the center and four corners of a square with side length $d$.
-These emitters have the same resonant frequency $\omega_e$ and are labeled as $1, 2, 3, 4$, and $a$.
-The coupling strengths between the five emitters and resonators are identical, denoted as $g$.
+As shown in Fig.~\ref{fig:MPL}(a), the MPL is a square array composed of identical photonic resonators with equal spacing $l_0$ and frequency $\omega_r$, where the neighboring lattices are coupled via a synthetic magnetic field $\boldsymbol{B}$ perpendicular to the array.
+The Hamiltonian of the MPL is a tight-binding lattice model with complex tunneling amplitudes.
+It is given by

-In the continuum limit, the Hamiltonian of the MPL can be approximately diagonalized to a series of Landau levels with energy $\omega_\ell$, each of which possesses a large number of degenerate states.
-Here, we assume that the nearest Landau level to the frequencies of emitters is $\ell=0$.
-Under conditions $\omega_c\gg g$ and $|\omega_e-\omega_{\ell=0}|\gg g$, a Schrieffer-Wolff transformation can be applied to obtain the effective atomic interaction Hamiltonian
+where $\Psi^{(\dagger)}_i$ annihilates (creates) a photon of frequency $\omega_r$ inside the resonator at $\boldsymbol{r}_i$.
+In the continuum limit, this Hamiltonian can be approximately diagonalized into a series of Landau levels with energies $\omega_\ell \sim B J(\ell+1/2)$ ($\ell=0,1,2,\dots$), each of which possesses a large number of degenerate states~\cite{Phys.Rev.Lett.2021DeBernardis}.

+We place five atomic emitters in resonators located at the four corners and the center of a square with side length $d$.
+These two-level emitters are described by the Pauli matrices $\sigma^j$ and are labeled as 1, 2, 3, 4, and $a$.
+They have the same emitter frequency $\omega_e$.
+Each emitter is locally coupled to its corresponding on-site resonator through a standard Jaynes-Cummings term, $g(\Psi_j \sigma_{+}^{j}+\Psi^{\dagger}_j \sigma_{-}^{j})$, where $g$ represents the uniform coupling strength for all five emitter-resonator pairs.
+The MPL acts as a structured photonic bath, mediating photon-exchange interactions among the emitters through collective photonic modes.
+If the coupling strength is much smaller than the system's Landau energy gap, i.e., $g\ll \omega_{\ell+1}-\omega_\ell$, the emitters are effectively coupled to the Landau level closest to $\omega_e$, which is assumed to be $\ell=0$.
+Under the condition of large detuning $|\omega_e-\omega_{\ell=0}|\gg g$, we can apply a Schrieffer-Wolff transformation to obtain the effective Hamiltonian